FernandoWelzel/embedded-project/README.md

 In this project, students will develop a demonstrator based on a RISC-V softcore, implemented on a FPGA.
 To do so, the students will have to develop, test and integrate different software components, inspired by the practical work done on the Rocket Chip platform in the implemented softcore.

+# FPGA

+The FPGA we are using is the NEXYS A7.
+The boards are numbered A7-2 and A7-3 and 2 4GB SD cards.

 # Project description

 - Bootloader: Jumps to the SD card, DDR or ...